ievaaleksandravica/nodejs-basics/README.md

 * new subdirectory `public` thats gonna store all the assets as part of the express server
    * `index.html` - by naming convention this means that it is gonna be served by default (will show up for the root of the website)
 * `hanldebars` template engine to render dynamic webpages, using express
-   * render dynamic documents as opposed to static ones and easily create code that we can use across pages (like `partials` in Ruby on Rails)
+   * render dynamic documents as opposed to static ones and easily create code that we can use across pages
    * using two npm modules `handlebars.js` and `hbs` - you only need to install hbs as it already is based on handlebars
    * to use handlebars, you need to
       * `app.set('view engine', 'hbs')` - need this function to allow handlebars to work